thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 Bar Chart widget displays changes to time series data over time.
 In the example the temperature for the last month is shown.

-{% include images-gallery.html imageCollection="charts-bar" preview="false" %}
+{% include images-gallery.html imageCollection="charts-bar" %}

 ##### Line Chart

 Line Chart widget displays changes to time series data over time.
 In the example the temperature and humidity readings are shown.

-{% include images-gallery.html imageCollection="charts-line" preview="false" %}
+{% include images-gallery.html imageCollection="charts-line" %}

 ##### State Chart

 State Chart widget displays changes to the state of the entity over time.
 For example, on and off.
 Learn about advanced configuring of the State Chart widget [here].

-{% include images-gallery.html imageCollection="charts-state" preview="false" %}
+{% include images-gallery.html imageCollection="charts-state" %}

 ### Last values widgets